microsoft/atlas-design/site/src/patterns/accordion.md

 ## Coda accordion

-These accordions us standard `.accordion` subcomponents, border-atomics to create a .
+These accordions use standard `.accordion` subcomponents and border-atomics to create an accordion .
 They use `.accordion-icon-end` to right align the icon.
 Background color atomics are used for the `.accordion-content` subcomponent.
-Due to the border and backgound color atomics used, a consistent spacing padding atomic is used to align the header and panel content.
-Note that is recommended right aligned icon accordions not be full-width elements at desktop sizes.
+Due to the border and background color atomics used, a consistent spacing padding atomic is used to align the header and panel content.
+It is recommended that accordions with right aligned icons not be full-width elements at desktop sizes.

 ```html
 <div class="border-bottom">